axibase/atsd-use-cases/integrations/socrata/iowa-compensation/README.md

 ![Figure 17](./images/Figure-17.png)

 Add a `[series]` section for both fields by specifying the respective entity and metric names.
 Next, use `[tags]` settings to display more specific information, in this case federal government data.
-Finally, specify a [**Dual Axis**](https://axibase.com/products/axibase-time-series-database/visualization/widgets/time-chart/#tab-id-2) setting.
+Finally, include an [`axis`](https://axibase.com/docs/charts/widgets/shared/#axis) setting.

 The resulting visualization is shown below: